-A summary of various enrollment statistics for the 2021-22 period follows:
+A summary of various enrollment statistics for the 2022-23 period follows:

-- Head Start children served: 663 (at highlight point-January 2022), As of November 30, 2022 the program was fully enrolled (666)

-- Early Head Start participants: 273

-- Enrollment: 99%

-- Year-end attendance rate: 84.2%

-- Percent of four-year-olds in Head Start classrooms: 68%
+- Head Start children served: 666-full funded enrollment - Early Head Start participants: 292 - Enrollment: 100% - Year-end attendance rate: 84.4% - Percent of four-year-olds in Head Start classrooms: 68% - Percent of children served being racial minorities: 51.7%

-- Percent of children served being racial minorities: 52.5% - Children served with special needs: 17.2% Head Start, 24.% EHS - Second-year or returning Head Start children: 20% Head Start, 42.2% EHS
+- Children served with special needs: 16.67% Head Start, 23.08.% EHS - Second-year or returning Head Start children: 31.95% Head Start, 39.38% EHS

-2021-22 program waiting lists were slightly above the prior year however, due to the ongoing COVID-19 pandemic continued to be far below historical averages.
-At the conclusion of the school year (June 2022), there were a total of 75 children on Head Start (58 children) and Early Head Start (17) waiting lists.
-Using county birth numbers and federal census data regarding childhood poverty, it is estimated that Head Start of Muskegon/Oceana served approximately thirty-five percent of the income-eligible children living in the service area; the local state preschool program known as Great Start Readiness serves an additional 47% of the income-eligible population.
+2022-23 program waiting began to return to pre pandemic levels and nearly doubled over the prior program year.
+At the conclusion of the school year (June 2023), there were a total of 133 children on Head Start (102 children) and Early Head Start (31) waiting lists.
+Using county birth numbers and federal census data regarding childhood poverty, it is estimated that Head Start of Muskegon/Oceana served approximately 35% of the income-eligible children living in the service area; the local state preschool program known as Great Start Readiness serves an additional 42% of the income-eligible population.